Resolving a Complaint

 Assistance from CIFO

-CIFO will consider how far it can assist the early resolution of cases by financial service providers through:
+CIFO will consider how far it can assist the early resolution of cases by FSPs through:

-- giving advice to complainants and financial services providers; and/or
+• giving advice to complainants and FSPs; and/or

-- helping train consumer advice centres and financial services providers’ complaint departments.
+• helping train consumer advice centres and FSPs’ complaint departments.